Globe editorial: Assad’s endless war and infinite depravity

 Then there is the fact that the West is wary of putting its soldiers in harm’s way in the Middle East.
 The fallout from the invasion of Iraq and the fight against the Taliban in Afghanistan have left countries, including Canada, with limited appetite for incursions into a part of the world where interventions often only seem to make things worse.

 And speaking of interventions of questionable benefit, the West is already at war in Syria – against IS.
 Canadian troops are working just across the Syrian border in Iraq; American planes are bombing IS in both countries.
-One of the war’s many ironies is that IS is to some extent a response to Mr. Assad’s anti-Sunni brutality.
+One of the war’s many ironies is that IS is to some extent a response to Mr. al-Assad’s anti-Sunni brutality.

 The Syrian war may be, for the moment, unstoppable.
-It is fuelled by Mr. Assad’s need to keep power, and by the cynicism of his enablers in Moscow and Tehran.
+It is fuelled by Mr. al-Assad’s need to keep power and by the cynicism of his enablers in Moscow and Tehran.
 And it is unbearably brutal, a full-colour catalogue of crimes against humanity.

-To date, more than 400,000 people have been killed, with civilians making up at least one quarter of that appalling number.
+To date, more than 400,000 people have been killed, with civilians making up at least a quarter of that appalling number.
 Tuesday’s gas attack, which killed at least 70 people, two dozen children included, is just the latest such incident.
-One group, the Syrian American Medical Society, says 1,500 people have been killed by chemical-weapons attacks, the vast majority perpetrated by Mr. Assad’s forces.
+One group, the Syrian American Medical Society, says 1,500 people have been killed by chemical-weapon attacks, the vast majority perpetrated by Mr. al-Assad’s forces.

 Even when not using banned weapons, the Assad forces have shelled civilian targets, including hospitals and schools.
-They have used also incendiary bombs and barrel bombs to terrorize civilians into abandoning opposition territory.
+They have also used incendiary bombs and barrel bombs to terrorize civilians into abandoning opposition territory.

 A 2014 United Nations report accused Assad forces of the rape and torture of civilian prisoners, the summary execution of men suspected of loyalty to the opposition, the deliberate displacement and starvation of entire populations and the forced recruitment of child soldiers.

-Mr. Assad’s war has redefined depravity, and may also be the most internationally consequential conflict of the past 25 years.
+Mr. al-Assad’s war has redefined depravity, and may also be the most internationally consequential conflict of the past 25 years.
 The five million refugees who have fled the country have become a flashpoint in European politics.
 Their arrival in Germany, France, the U.K. and other countries has helped fuel the rise of right-wing, anti-Muslim nationalist parties.

-And yet Mr. Assad is still standing.
+And yet Mr. al-Assad is still standing.
 The world is trapped by his brutality, and by the extreme complications of the war he crafted.
 Any heartfelt demand for action runs up against the realities of Mideast sectarian hatreds, Russian and Iranian realpolitik – and America’s diminished credibility.
 When your best chance for peace lies with Donald Trump, the outlook is bleak indeed.Report Typo/Error

 Follow us on Twitter: @GlobeDebate